daviekish/Pig-Dice/README.md

-Galaano Suleiman <sgalaano@gmail.com>
-9:04 AM (2 hours ago)
-to me

 # PIG-Dice
-#### A pig dice is a game
+#### A pig dice is a gamble
 ## Description
 This is a game where there are two playes where they roll and play the game which is programmed to ganarate random numbers and run till one reaches to 100 and becomes the winner and a new game starts
-To start the game here the url: https://github.com/Sgalaano/Pig-Dice.git
+To start the game here the url: https://github.com/daviekish/Pig-Dice.git

 # BDD
 |User input|    input      | output                |